Martin Albrechtsen: Personal life

 Albrechtsen has two children, Justin and Cassandra.
 He had their names displayed on a specially designed pair of football boots, which he wore in a league match against Sheffield United in February 2008.
 The boots were a present from his girlfriend Camilla Malmberg.
 However, Albrechtsen and Camilla got separated in 2011.
 He later came in a relationship with a Danish model named Emilie Posborg, but got also separated in 2015.

 It was revealed in 2016, that Albrechtsen's son, Justin, suffered from an extremely rare disease named esophageal atresia.

+In 2023, he competed as a contestant on the Danish version of Survivor, Robinson Ekspeditionen.